xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview-i.markdown

 Hoping that at least this time you'll get to finish your thought you start.

 <div class="speaker b">
 Every domino fills two squares.
-So I definitely can't do rectangle with odd area.
+So I definitely can't do a rectangle with odd area.
 Now the question is, whether I can do all possible even areas.
 Even area of `MxN` has even `M` or `N`.
 Without loss of generality say it is `M`.
 Then we have `N` lines (`N` can be also even), that has `M = 2*X` unit squares,